eeulig/Beautiful-PointByPoint-Latex/README.md

 ### Load the Package
 Load the package using `\usepackage{pbyp}` with `pbyp.sty` in the same directory as your `main.tex`.

 The package accepts the optional keyword arguments `revAEcol, revAcol, revBcol, ..., revFcol` to define different colors for the reviewers.
 The colors must be one of the standard colors or dvipsnames of `xcolor`.
 For an overview of available colors see [here](https://www.namsu.de/Extra/pakete/Xcolor.html).
-E.g., to color the associate editor in violet and the first reviewer in green use
+E.g., to color the associate editor in red and the first reviewer in green use
 ```
 \usepackage[revAEcol=Brickred,revAcol=ForestGreen]{pbyp}
 ```